cloudfoundry/docs-bbr/README.md

 ### BBR Release Notes

-The BBR release notes are published to http://docs.cloudfoundry.org/bbr/bbr-rn.html (OSS CF documentation)
+The BBR release notes are published on GitHub: https://github.com/cloudfoundry-incubator/bosh-backup-and-restore/releases

 ## Where the Subnavs Live